FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 This update is a part of our ongoing commitment to making FlowForge the best possible solution for developing your Node-RED flows, no matter where they're running.
 In fact, as part of our last release 1.6, we already introduced the feature: ["Access Node-RED logs from remote devices"](../../04/flowforge-1-6-released/#access-node-red-logs-from-remote-devices).
 This feature made it easy for users to troubleshoot and debug.
 Building on that, we've taken the next step, and it's now possible to access the Device Editor.

-<iframe width="560" height="315" src="https://youtu.be/zS6P3RR86vE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zS6P3RR86vE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Device Status Visualisation

 This FlowForge version upgrades device monitoring.
 It's made easier to manage your devices effectively, especially when there's many of them.
 Now we offer an intuitive, user-friendly method for users to keep an eye on their devices' status and evaluate the health of their team's devices overall.
-Creating an overview of your fleets health however large your fleet might be.
+Creating an overview of your fleet's health, however large your fleet might be.

-<iframe width="560" height="315" src="https://youtu.be/S--viuPhrS8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S--viuPhrS8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Auto Restart for Hung Node-RED Instances

 This enhancement ensures a more robust and reliable experience when working with Node-RED flows.
 The launcher now actively monitors the Node-RED process to detect if it has become unresponsive or hung, in addition to the existing checks for start-up and unexpected process exits.
-This advancement takes us one step further in enhancing the availability of our Node-RED instances.
+This advancement takes us one step further in improving the availability of our Node-RED instances.

 ## Ongoing Topics